-Two servings not enough for your breakfast table?
+Take note that this recipe makes two servings.
+And that may not be ample for your breakfast table.
 We’d never dream of suggesting you skimp and dish up paltry portions, not when everyone who’s tried this pancake is lauding and applauding it as the best Dutch baby recipe they’ve ever experienced.
-Instead, just double the ingredients and divvy the batter between two skillets.
+So instead, just double the ingredients and divvy the batter between a couple skillets.
 Crisis averted.
+Originally published February 17, 2012.–Renee Schettler Rossi

 Dutch Baby Recipe